 Pros: Cheryl Ladd's outpacing even Kate Jackson in the acting department this season.
 Jackson's almost an extra and seems to just be coasting, one eye on the door.
-In the obligatory helpful vendor role is Billy Barty, selling papers like old Angelo Rossitto used to.
-Tom Spratley is an old hobo on the beach: "You and I could be friends," he says, like a slightly dimwitted cross between Mr. Rogers and the old hermit in Bride of Frankenstein.
+In the obligatory helpful vendor role (there had to be at least one), Billy Barty hawks papers like old Angelo Rossitto used to in downtown Hollywood; Tom Spratley plays an old hobo on the beach like a slightly dimwitted cross between Mr. Rogers and the old hermit in Bride of Frankenstein, "You and I," he tells Kris, "could be friends."
+Yikes!
 Kris believably fights off three young purse-snatcher beach bums in one of the better close quarters tussles of the season.
-But then she fights off the main bad guy with a tree branch and jumps down on him, among other things... but then she keeps leaving him with his gun.
-The Police Academy must teach you never to disarm your opponent once you have him at your mercy.
+But then she fights off the main bad guy with a tree branch--even jumps down on him from the rocks at one point--but

 Angels Belong in Heaven